-There were several times I rode on recumbent trikes, and with every ride, I just wanted to own one.
+There were several times I rode on a recumbent trike, and with every ride, I just wanted to own one.
 However, I discovered that these recumbent bikes cost a lot in the quest to own one, which took me on my research to discover the reason.

 Undoubtedly, anyone knowledgeable about recumbent bikes can attest to them being an excellent